Small Town Charm, Big City Sophistication

 In the Art of the Art of the Country

-The small towns in Central Florida's Polk County each offer distinct takes on history and culture, with dozens of antiques shops in Winter Haven and Auburndale, fine dining at Antiquarian in Lakeland and independent galleries popping up everywhere.
+The small towns in Central Florida's Polk County each offer distinct takes on history and culture, with dozens of antiques shops in Winter Haven and Auburndale, fine dining at Antiquarian in Lakeland for some small town charm and independent galleries popping up everywhere.

 If you are trying to find a prime time to visit Lake Wales, the fall is a fine choice.
 Choosing from Lake Wales' own Pioneer Days, the Bartow Main Street Market, Antique Fair, the Polk County Museum of Arts' blues festival "Red, White & Blues," and Bok Tower Gardens' "Sunset and Symphony" with the Orlando Philharmonic Orchestra seems a tall order, but, as is often repeated by famous artists, "Life is short; art is long."
 Polk County is one vibrant patch.